Introduction

 /unref

 function pairs for memory management on records.
-It falls back to generic

 /g_boxed_free

-if these are not found, based on an existing
+if these are not found, based on an existing implementation of get_type

-.
-Otherwise no record implementation can be
+Otherwise no record implementation can be generated.

 This works for the majority of boxed types, which are literally boxed: their memory is always allocated on the heap and memory management is left to the C library.
 Some boxed types, however, are special and in C code they are usually allocated on the stack or inline inside another struct.
 As such, their struct definition is public and part of the API/ABI.
 Usually these types are relatively small and allocated regularly, which would make heap allocations costly.